ajitgoel/Notes/InterviewQuestions/ASP.NetCore/SecurityInASP.NetCoreApplications.md

 • You can add additional claims to a user using the UserManager<TUser>.AddClaimAsync(TUser user, Claim claim) method.
 These claims are added to the HttpContext.User object when the user logs in to your app.
 • Claims consist of a type and a value.
 Both values are strings.
 You can use standard values for types exposed on the ClaimTypes class, such as ClaimTypes .GivenName and ClaimTypes.FirstName, or you can use a custom string, such as "FullName".

+**<u>Authorization: Securing your web application:</u>**

+Authentication is the process of determining who a user is.
+It’s distinct from authorization, the process of determining what a user can do.
+Authentication typically occurs before authorization.
+• You can use the authorization services in any part of your application, but it’s typically applied using the AuthorizationMiddleware by calling UseAuthorization().
+This should be placed after the calls to UseRouting() and UseAuthentication(), and before the call to UseEndpoints() for correct operation.
+• You can protect Razor Pages and MVC actions by applying the [Authorize] attribute.
+The routing middleware records the presence of the attribute as metadata with the selected endpoint.
+The authorization middleware uses this metadata to determine how to authorize the request.
+• The simplest form of authorization requires that a user is authenticated before executing an action.
+You can achieve this by applying the [Authorize] attribute to a Razor Page, action, controller, or globally.
+You can also apply attributes conventionally to a sub-set of Razor Pages.
+• Claims-based authorization uses the current user’s claims to determine whether they’re authorized to execute an action.
+You define the claims needed to execute an action in a policy.
+• Policies have a name and are configured in Startup.cs as part of the call to AddAuthorization() in ConfigureServices.
+You define the policy using AddPolicy(), passing in a name and a lambda that defines the claims needed.
+• You can apply a policy to an action or Razor Page by specifying the policy in the authorize attribute, for example [Authorize("CanAccessLounge")].
+This policy will be used by the AuthorizationMiddleware to determine if the user is allowed to execute the selected endpoint.
+• In a Razor Pages app, if an unauthenticated user attempts to execute a protected action, they’ll be redirected to the login page for your app.
+If they’re already authenticated, but don’t have the required claims, they’ll be shown an Access Denied page instead.
+• For complex authorization policies, you can build a custom policy.
+A custom policy consists of one or more requirements, and a requirement can have one or more handlers.
+You can combine requirements and handlers to create policies of arbitrary complexity.
+• For a policy to be authorized, every requirement must be satisfied.
+For a requirement to be satisfied, one or more of the associated handlers must indicate success, and none must indicate explicit failure.
+• AuthorizationHandler<T> contains the logic that determines whether a requirement is satisfied.
+For example, if a requirement requires that users be over 18, the handler could look for a DateOfBirth claim and calculate the user’s age.
+• Handlers can mark a requirement as satisfied by calling context.Succeed(requirement).
+If a handler can’t satisfy the requirement, then it shouldn’t call anything on the context, as a different handler could call Succeed() and satisfy the requirement.
+• If a handler calls context.Fail(), then the requirement will fail, even if a different handler marked it as a success using Succeed().
+Only use this method if you want to override any calls to Succeed() from other handlers, to ensure the authorization policy will fail authorization.
+• Resource-based authorization uses details of the resource being protected to determine whether the current user is authorized.
+For example, if a user is only allowed to edit their own documents, then you need to know the author of the document before you can determine whether they’re authorized.
+• Resource-based authorization uses the same policy, requirements, and handler system as before.
+Instead of applying authorization with the [Authorize] attribute, you must manually call IAuthorizationService and provide the resource you’re protecting.
+• You can modify the user interface to account for user authorization by adding additional properties to your PageModel.
+If a user isn’t authorized to execute an action, you can remove or disable the link to that action method in the UI.
+You should always authorize on the server, even if you’ve removed links from the UI.